Waiter or Waitor

 Summary

-Remember: Waiter is the correct spelling with an "e" before the "r".
-It refers to a man who serves customers at their tables in a restaurant.
-The misspelling "waitor" is never correct.
-Use "waiter" to indicate a restaurant server.
+Remember: Waiter is the correct spelling with "er" at the end.
+It means a person who serves food in a restaurant.
+The misspelling "waitor" with "or" is never correct.
+Always use "waiter" when referring to restaurant staff.